nsaditya/sreng-assessment-boilerplate/README.md

     > See http://assessment.skubana.com/swagger-ui.html#!/Shipments/postShipmentsUsingPOST
     >

-Once you've reached the 3 hours mark, please send over your project along with instructions to run it.
+Once you've reached the 2 hours mark, please create a git Pull Request or send over the zipped project by email

 If you have any ideas about ways to improve your project in order to make it closer to a production application, please provide that as well as this will be considered while reviewing your solution.

+Good luck!